 INTRODUCING CHARACTERIZATION SKILL:

 The focus skill for this resource is character analysis.
-It can be used as a literacy workstation during the practice phase, but should be introduced in small group first.
-The first few pages of all of my books are used for skill modeling.
+It can be used as a literacy workstation during the practice phase, but it should be introduced in small group first.
+I suggest pairing the instructional pages with a great mentor text for characterization such as Amazing Grace.

 EXPLAINING CHARACTERIZATION

 With the first few pages, teachers explain what characterization means and the difference between direct and indirect characterization as well as traits we observe outwardly and inwardly.
 Selective highlighting is encouraged as well as purposeful discussion.
-Teachers also have the option of creating the book OR using the pieces in interactive notebooks.
+Teachers also have the option of creating the book OR using the pieces in interactive notebooks as I mentioned previously.

 The paper bag books are very helpful for reviewing skills around testing time or for intervention.
 I used them with the group I worked with after school in our tutoring program as well as with my intervention groups.
 My kids really enjoyed them since they’re something different.
-Since the include art, it seems fun to them.
-YET, the practice is meaningful.
+Since they include art, it seems fun to them.
+YET, the practice is meaningful and effective.

 I follow a before, during, after format with my lessons.
 As a result, teachers introduce with the instructional pages shown.
 Then, they have students work through guided practice activities like this sorting activity.
 As you can see, the vocabulary chosen can be revisited during the last step, apply to books.